 - Pretzel Date Peanut Butter Balls

 How to hydrate for the race

-First, try to stay as hydrated as possible the days leading up to the race.
+First, try to stay as hydrated as possible during the days leading up to the race.
 There are three simple ways to determine if you’re adequately hydrated:

 - Assess your urine.
 If you’re properly hydrated, your urine will be the color of straw with normal output levels.
 If your urine is darkly colored and very low in volume, that means you need to drink more.
 Aim for somewhere between the straw-to-light straw color.

 - “Skin Tenting”.
 Tenting is a term that refers to pinching your skin (usually the arm), raising it a bit, and observing whether or not it falls back into normal position.
 If so, you’re properly hydrated.
 If not, or if the skin “tents” (it stays risen when pinched), you’re likely dehydrated and need to drink up.

 - Evaluate how you feel.
 Do you feel nauseated?
 Are you still sweating?
 Is your mind a bit foggy?
 Do you feel dizzy or lightheaded?
 If you’re able to check the “yes” box for each of these questions, then you’re probably dehydrated.

 On the morning of the race, drink at least 1 full glass of water.
 The American College of Sports Medicine (ACSM) and Academy of Nutrition and Dietetics (AND) both recommend drinking 2-3 milliliters (ml) per pound (lb) of body weight in the 2-4 hours before exercise.
 This means a 150-pound athlete should drink 300-450 ml, or roughly 10-16 ounces of fluid, each hour in the hours leading up to a run.

 What foods should you avoid before a 5K?